garylirocks/quickrefs/azure-backup.markdown

 - Recovery Service Vault

-  - A storage entity in Azure, could be LRS or GRS(default)
+  - A storage entity in Azure, could be LRS or GRS(default, data replicated to the paired region)
+    - Some backups could be restored to files, and then copied to another region
   - Can be used for both Azure and on-prem workloads

 - Backup policy